How is it used?

 - Pancreatitis

 Moderately increased levels may be seen with impaired glucose tolerance.
-This condition, if left un-addressed, can lead to type 2 diabetes.
+This condition, if left un-addressed, can lead to type 2 diabetes mellitus.

 Is there anything else I should know?